frictionlessdata/covid-tracker/pages/countries.md

 {% endwith %}
 ```

-## Summary
+## Locations

-Here is a summary of the key pandemic data by countries:
+Here is a summary of the key pandemic data by country:

 ```yaml table
 {% with type='countries' %}